Tararua Wind Farm

 The Tararua Wind Farm is a wind farm owned and operated by Mercury NZ Ltd. It is located on 700ha of farmland on the Tararua Ranges of New Zealand.
-It has become New Zealand's largest capacity wind farm, with a total capacity of 161MW.

-The wind farm was first commissioned in 1999 and has been upgraded twice since.
-The most recent addition was commissioned in September 2007.
+The first stage of the wind farm was commissioned in 1999.
+The farm has been upgraded twice since, with the most recent addition commissioned in September 2007.
+It was the largest wind farm in New Zealand until 2023, when the nearby Turitea Wind Farm was completed.

 The wind farm consists of 134 turbines of two different types: